General Information Kindergarten to Grade 7

 Lower School comprises both elementary and middle school divisions.
 Students’ day begins at 8:00 a.m.
-K-5 Lower School ends at 2:45 p.m., while Middle School (Grades 6-7) dismisses at 3:00 p.m.
-There are two sections of approximately 16 students in each K-5 class.
-Middle School may have up to three sections of similar size per grade level.
+K-5 Lower School ends at 2:45 p.m., while Middle School (Grades 6-7) dismisses at 3:15 p.m.
+We work hard to keep our class sizes small with a focus on individual need, and we are proud of our current 15:1 student to teacher ratio.

 At the end of each quarter, students in grades 2-7 achieving first and second honors are recognized within their classrooms and receive certificates.
 First Honors: all grades of 90 or above.
 Second Honors: all grades of 80 or above.

 Homework assignments should supplement and reinforce classroom teaching and learning, and should be a productive experience for all children.
 However, students work at different paces; what one student can accomplish in 15 minutes is what another may accomplish in 60 minutes.
 The Lower School recommends the following guidelines for homework time:

 ||97 – 100

 ||93 – 96

 ||83 – 86

 ||77 – 79